 You don’t have to hop into George and Jane Jetson’s space car to find the best virtual machine (VM) hosting.
-Web service providers on Earth give developers, small businesses, and enterprises access to hosting features that optimize their virtual machines.
+Web service providers on Earth give developers, small businesses, and enterprises access to web hosting features that optimize their virtual machines.
 Server virtualization may sound like futuristic software, but it’s been around for as long as the 1960s sitcom, The Jetsons.

 Major companies, including General Electric and IBM, launched virtualization software in the early 1960s to allow users to interact with computer mainframes.
 MIT and Bell Labs were the first and only organizations to use this early software, but today virtualization is used across all industries on-premise and in the cloud.

 You don’t need a wealth of technical knowledge to manage your virtual machine hosting plan.
-High-quality hosting providers will give you access to a user-friendly control panel or may even offer fully managed services so you can focus on your website.
-Our favorite web hosts include plenty of add-ons to their hosting packages for an affordable monthly price.
+High-quality web hosting providers will give you access to a user-friendly control panel or may even offer fully managed services so you can focus on your website.
+Our favorite web hosts include plenty of add-ons to their virtual server hosting packages for an affordable monthly price.
 Whether it’s your first time hosting virtual machine software or you’re a pro at running multiple VMs, take a peek at our recommendations.

 The Best Virtual Machine Hosting for Developers

 Developers often prioritize a healthy cost-for-performance tradeoff.
-As an individual, you may not have the resources (i.e., budget) to pay for an expensive virtual server plan.
+As an individual, you may not have the resources (i.e., budget) to pay for an expensive virtual server hosting plan.
 But don’t stress; you have several budget-friendly VM hosting plans to choose from.

 - Turbo server & cache options for faster page loads